geological-survey-of-queensland/share-data-with-gsq/s3-to-s3-outgoing.md

 # How to export data from GSQ using S3 to S3 sync

 You can request to transfer one or more files directly to your own S3 instance rather than downloading them in the [Geoscience Open Data Portal](https://geoscience.data.qld.gov.au/).
 This is good if you want to export very large files, or a lot of files, from the GSQ system directly into your S3 environment.
+If you wish to download files to a local machine it is often easier to just download directly rather than completing an S3 to S3 transfer.
 To logde a request within the Open Data Portal add the files you wish to request to your cart and then click the 'request delivery via S3' button

 ![S3 Button](https://github.com/geological-survey-of-queensland/share-data-with-gsq/blob/Update/model/S3%20Button.jpg)

 Once a request to extract files has been submitted you will be contacted by the support team to facilitate this request.
+You can also contact the GSQ via [email](mailto:gsqopendata@resources.qld.gov.au) to request an S3-S3 transfer.

 ## Step1: Send an email to GSQ with your request

 1. Send an email to GSQOpenData@resources.qld.gov.au with the following information:
     a.
-The contact details of your contact person.
+You contact details (or details of the represntative we should contact at your organisation)
     b.
-What the data is (e.g. airborne survey flown for company, data relating to a lodged survey, etc.).
+What data you want to transfer
     c.
-What the data relates to (e.g. Permit EPM12345, Company Report CR6789 or Survey PID XXXX).
+Your AWS ARN number (click [here](https://github.com/geological-survey-of-queensland/share-data-with-gsq/blob/Update/model/get-acct-num.png) for reference on this)
     d.
-Your *source* bucket region (e.g. ap-southeast-2).
+Your *destination* bucket region (e.g. ap-southeast-2).
     e.
-Your *source* bucket name.
+Your *destination* bucket name.
-    f.
-The PATH and name of S3 folder(s) that contain the data you want to transfer.
-      * We prefer transferring all contents of an S3 folder rather than transferring individual files by filename.
-      * Please ensure that data related to each Report/Survey/Permit/Dataset is in separate, clearly-named folders

 2. GSQ will then send you a personalised bucket policy to add to your S3 bucket.

 ## Step 2: Attach a policy to your *source* S3 bucket